How Does Tithi Shape Your Personality?

 • Colour: Yellow

-• Insight: The mind gains clarity and confidence here.
-Gauri’s energy encourages self-expression and optimism.
+• Insight: Gauri encourages clear communication and confidence.
+Nitya Devi helps you stay patient and keep growing steadily.
 Yellow helps you communicate clearly and act with conviction.

 Chaturthi